Last Updated: November 2017

 - Heats 3,200 feet!

 - Big Ceramic Window

-This is a beast of a heater.
+This is a beast of a wood stove.
 It can hold up to 30 pounds of wood, and has the highest heating distance out of those covered on this site.
 These features make it easy to load, and useful for large areas.
-The issue comes with the suspiciously high 14 hour burn time.
-Reviewers have reported that the actual heat producing time is only around 4-5 hours, and the remainder of the time the coals are merely smoldering and heat output dips dramatically.
+The only issue comes with the suspiciously high 14 hour burn time.
+Users have reported that the actual heat producing time is only around 4-5 hours, and the remainder of the time the coals are merely smoldering and heat output dips dramatically.
 Some have also reported the unit to be a little leaky.
-Overall, this model is not reliable enough to receive our top recommendation.
+Overall, this wood stove is not reliable enough to receive our top recommendation.
+Full Vogelzang Ponderosa Review.

 - Heats 1,000 feet

 The WoodPro is a decidedly poor choice for the wood stove buyer, but we decided to cover it to dissuade buyers from purchasing it.
 The fact is that there are better options at this price point.
 The WoodPro has a mediocre reputation, and with this specific wood stove the ash pan is small and the burn time is less than advertised.
 If affordability is your main concern then you are better off spending $50 more and getting the Pleasant Hearth.
 It is really not worth spending the time and energy to install this thing only to receive inadequate performance in return.
 Just cut the coffee habit for half a month, and you’ll have enough saved up for something higher quality.
 For now, this might as well be called the WoodNO